mine-cetinkaya-rundel/errormoji/CONTRIBUTE.md

 # Contributing guidelines

 If you have suggestions for R error/emoji translations to add, please submit a pull request or add an issue.
+If you would like to request a translation, please add an issue.

 Before doing so, please review the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.